foremast/foremast/_docs/configuration_files/advanced_usages/index.rst

       scheduled_actions

-Foremast AWS Tags
+Foremast Provider Tags
-*****************
+**********************

-    Foremast has the ability to perform a lot of actions, but Foremast is currently not stateful.
+    Foremast has the ability to perform a lot of important infrastructure actions, but Foremast is currently not stateful.
+This can cause issues with certain provider APIs that require some state (such as AWS S3 PutBucketNotification).
+In addition, some users may wish to restrict Foremast from making changes on specific resources.
+To address this, Foremast can leverage

-    .. note::  Scheduled Actions persist between clusters as they are done at the service level.
-As a result, ensure you delete scheduled actions manually via the Spinnaker UI if you remove them from Foremast configuration files.
+    Tags/Labels to restrict some operations.

     .. toctree::
       :maxdepth: 2